Responsible Tourism for mature & senior travellers

 In 2017, a local activist group in Barcelona lit flares and threw confetti at frightened diners in a popular tourist restaurant.
 They were protesting against what has been termed “overcrowding” – an issue that affects many key destinations across Europe and the rest of the world.
 Graffiti in Barcelona’s streets implores people to “Go Home”.

 Also in 2017, the World Travel and Tourism Council (WTTC) engaged the McKinsey & Company consulting firm to produce a comprehensive report.
 The release of “Coping with Success: Managing Overcrowding in Tourist Destinations” coincides with strategies undertaken in Venice and Dubrovnik to limit access to key tourist attractions.
 It is clear that overcrowding is an increasing issue that warrants real action.
+This leads to increased carbon footprint and various negative impact not only on local culture but on the foreign guests and travellers themselves.

 The dilemma for realising Responsible Tourism.